-Chen Xiaoxing counters a throw by using a closing technique, combined with 'kao'.
+Chen Xiaoxing counters a throw by using a closing technique, that neutralises my attempt to break his posture, and breaks mine instead.

 Pushing hands practice in Chen Village takes many forms.
 On the one hand there is the gentle pre-arranged practice forms of pushing hands.
 Then there is light, free-style pushing hands, sometimes used when practicing dangerous techniques, such as chinna (locks).
 And then there is shuaijiao (throwing skills).I will not go into too much detail about traditional pushing hands, since it has been covered by many other writers in the past, other than to say that satisfying the body requirements of Tai Chi whilst doing pushing hands traditional or otherwise is very difficult, and requires a lot of form practice and skill.
 Instead I will focus on shuaijiao.